Best Games Like Watch Dogs

 Let’s use our hacking abilities to time travel back to feudal Japan, since that’s totally how hacking works.

-Instead of guns and hacking capabilities, you play as a samurai hero who can wield various weapons, armor, and combat stances.
+Instead of guns and hacking capabilities, you play as a samurai hero who can wield various weapons, armor, and distinct combat stances.

-Similar to Watch Dogs, Ghost of Tsushima will hook and reel you in with secrets and surprises around every corner of its beautifully-rendered open-world.
+Similar to Watch Dogs, Ghost of Tsushima will hook and reel you in with secrets and surprises around every corner of its beautifully-rendered vast open-world.

 Like Watch Dogs, progression revolves around completing story missions and exploring the open-world in search of rewards and secrets.

-Anyone who enjoyed Watch Dogs: Legion but felt the world could have used some more fleshing out will definitely get their money’s worth with Red Dead 2’s 29 sq. mi sandbox spanning five US states.
+Anyone who enjoyed Watch Dogs: Legion but felt the world could have used some more broadening out will definitely get their money’s worth with Red Dead 2’s 29 sq. mi sandbox spanning five US states.

 Many of the tools function similar to gadgets from Watch Dogs and allow the protagonist Aloy to scan enemies for weak points, craft distraction tools, and hack machines to turn them friendly.